RRRan2333/land_classif_satellite/README.md

 - Merged `train.csv` & `validation.csv` into 'train', then train_test_split() by 8:2.
 - `test.csv` will be left untouched till the very end.

+# Models
+*exported model files/folders are synced via SharePoint, not GitHub.
+Please download models from SharePoint to your local directory so that the models load correctly.*

+I admit the naming of models isn't great right now.
+Bare with me.

+## model_resnet50_nFull_epoch20_batch32_lr.00001 (2024/04/21)
+- Ran another 10 epochs on top of the previous model, which means this model is obtained after 20 epochs, with a learning rate of 0.00001.
+- Validation accuracy now hovers around 45~55%, with some rather wide fluctuations.

+## model_resnet50_nFull_epoch10_batch32_lr.00001 (2024/04/21)
+- keras pre-trained model: ResNet50 w Imagenet weights
+- 1/10 of default learning rate, which increased validation accuracy to about 47%.
+The gap between validation and training accuracy is low, which suggests underfitting.
+- Had a lot difficulty bringing the model performance up.
+Default learning rate (0.0001) & batch_size (32) resulted in ~20% accuracy, while higher batch size + higher learning rate (64 & 0.001) resulted in 10~20% accuracy, which is horrible.

 # GridSearch (New, 2024/04/20)
 Tried to do grid search but always have memory issues even when I'm only using 1k/24k images for the grid search.
 Using a subset is already a questionable decision for gird-search, yet it still crashes.
 Time to spend some money and make it work on Google Colab Pro, etc. Hopefully we will be able to run grid-search successfully with help from there.
 (Geran)

-# Models
-*exported model files/folders are synced via SharePoint, not GitHub.
-Please download models from SharePoint to your local directory so that the models load correctly.*

-I admit the naming of models isn't great right now.
-Bare with me.

 ## model_1_nFull_epoch5_batch32 (2024/04/12)
 - pre-trained model: convnext_base_21k_1k_224_fe